oSoWoSo/open-source_rules/README.md

 OPEN SOURCE RULES - from us for us

 why?
-- "The pen is mightier than the sword" Edward Bulwer-Lytton
+- because "The pen is mightier than the sword"
+- because we can
+- because only all together we can make it best
-- because to long We are overruled by morons
+- because we dont want democracy controlled by money
-- and We known how We want live

 basic rules:

+1. Any kind of nature cannot be prohibited
-1. Open-source must be promoted everywhere
+2. Open sources must be promoted everywhere
-2. All software/format used by governments must be open-source
+3. All software/format used by governments must be open source
-3. Closed-source software/format cannot be enforced to public use
+4. Closed sources software/format cannot be enforced to public use
-4. Rules are created in as simple as posible readable form using choosed versioning control system
+5. Rules are created in simple as posible readable form using choosed versioning control system (git)
-5. Anyone can contribute to rules
+6. Anyone can contribute to rules
-6. Rules are added after most people vote for it
+7. Rules are added after most people vote for it
-7. Any rule cant break basic rules
+8. Any rule cannot break basic rules

-This project is (repair me if I am wrong) first attempt to create real open-source rules which can be used for taking care of our countries and our world.
+This project is (repair me if I am wrong) first attempt to create real open source rules which can be used for taking care of our countries and our world.